sahilsinghrana/ranexPlayer/README.md

 # Dizi Player/ Ranex Player: Your Cosmic Music Companion

 Dizi, meaning flute in ancient tongues, is more than just a music player; it’s your personal universe of sound.
 Experience a celestial journey where your music becomes the stars.
+It is a music player that turns your cloud storage into a personal streaming service.
+It organizes and manages your tunes, so you can enjoy your music anytime, anywhere!

 [Preview](https://dizi.sahilrana.in/)